 Texas Ranger Hall of Fame and Museum

 I love visiting the Texas Ranger Hall of Fame and Museum, located in Waco, Texas.
-This museum is dedicated to celebrating the rich history of the Texas Rangers, a legendary law enforcement agency.
+This museum is dedicated to celebrating the rich history of the Texas Rangers, a legendary law enforcement agency, and is, without a doubt, one of the premier historic museums in Waco.

 When I walk through the exhibits, I appreciate how they showcase artifacts and stories from the Rangers’ past.
-The collection includes items from the 1835 to 1935 era, highlighting significant events and figures.
+In particular, the collection includes items from the 1835 to 1935 era, highlighting significant events and figures.

 • Adults: $10